taobataoma/meanTorrent/README.md

 - torrent more images from [TMDB](https://www.themoviedb.org)
 - Subject support, like region subject, [IMDB](http://www.imdb.com) TOP 100 subject etc.
 - VIP Donate function.
-- Movie belongs to collection, user can list all movie torrents of the collection.
 - Cast belongs to collection, user can list all movie torrents of the cast.
 - Business cooperation support(like play box?
 NAS? etc.)
 - ......more